 There is an Average of Four Bars to Every Block

-There is an Average of Four Bars to Every Block, Harlem Series, 1943
+There is an Average of Four Bars to Every Block, from the Harlem Series, 1943

 Gouache, ink, and pencil on paper